Parkway Drive: Darker Still (2022–present)

 On 11 January 2022, the band announced a North American tour in May and June, supported by Hatebreed, The Black Dahlia Murder, and Stick to Your Guns.
 However, on 6 April, they announced the cancellation of the tour, stating that "the relentless nature of being in this band has given us very little time to reflect on who we are as individuals, who we want to be and the toll it is taking on ourselves and our friendships."
 On 23 May, it was announced that for their mental health, Parkway Drive would be taking a break from activity, but clarified that they "are here to stay".

 On 7 June, following a series of teasers released on various social media, the band unveiled a brand new single entitled "Glitch" along with a music video.
 On 8 June, the band announced that their Fall 2022 European tour with Lorna Shore and While She Sleeps would continue as scheduled with a rebrand, and new music to accompany said tour.
 On 6 July, the band released the second single "The Greatest Fear" and its corresponding music video.
 At the same time, they officially announced that their seventh studio album, Darker Still, was set for release on 9 September 2022, whilst also revealing the album cover and the track list.
 On 22 August, the band published the third single and title track "Darker Still".

+Throughout 2023, the band celebrated their 20th anniversary with two separate US tours, one taking place on January and February with Memphis May Fire and Currents.
+The second leg took place in September and October with support by The Amity Affliction, Northlane, and Make Them Suffer.

+The band performed on the Mayhem Fest concert tour in 2024.
+In September, they headlined a short 20th anniversary in Australia.
 On May 7, 2025, the band released the single "Sacred".

+The band appeared at Welcome to Rockville in Daytona Beach, Florida in May 2026.
+In March, Gordon's brother, Jed, was convicted after having sexual intercourse with a minor.
+Jed featured heavily in the 2009 documentary of the band, and was known as the band's merchandise manager.
+The band released a statement afterward stating that he was "no longer involved with Parkway Drive in any capacity."